-- Interval data used for review of daily consumption and demand profiles. - Sub-metering data, including heating and cooling equipment and other major pieces of equipment or end-uses. - On-site weather data coincident with the metered utility data. - Copies of most recent calibration certificates for all utility meters or data logging equipment, stating the standards to which they are calibrated. - Building owner's rental information (showing occupancy and lease dates) for the relevant period and description of types of space use by tenants; if details are viewed as confidential, general descriptions of end use will suffice.
+- Sub-metered data, including heating and cooling equipment and other major pieces of equipment or end-uses. - Copies of most recent calibration certificates for all utility meters or data logging equipment, stating the standards to which they are calibrated. - Building owner's rental information (showing occupancy and lease dates for each tenancy) for the relevant period and description of types of space use by tenants; if details are viewed as confidential, general descriptions of end use will suffice.
 Auditor shall note particularly energy-intensive uses including restaurants and data centres.